Visas - General Information

 18. Mandatory registration after arrival in Brazil:

-Attention: All temporary visa (VITEM) holders must register themselves with the Federal Police within 90 days from first entry.
+Attention: All temporary visa (VITEM) holders must mandatorily register themselves with the Federal Police within 90 days from first entry.

-Registration for temporary visa holders is mandatory.
+Registration at the Federal Police for temporary visa holders (VITEM) is mandatory.

 This information is also written on the visa stamp.